BipulRahi/try/README.md

-## Contributing Guidelines <a name="guide"></a>
+## Contributions Guidelines <a name="guide"></a>

-If you've got the coding itch and want to contribute to DEV-G EdTech's development, this section provides guidelines on how to fork the repository, create branches, and submit pull requests.
+If you've got the coding idea and want to contribute to DEV-G EdTech's development, this section provides guidelines on how to fork the repository, create branches, and submit pull requests.

-- Find  issues labeled by other contributers and the project admin   visit in our [issue tracker](https://github.com/ashutoshgithubs/iemhacks_DEV-G/issues) to start contributing.
+- Find  issues labeled by other contributers and the project admin   visit in our [issue tracker](https://github.com/ashutoshgithubs/iemhacks_DEV-G/issues) to start contributing. you can also create your own issue from your end if you find such issue

 ***Make Your Changes:***
 -   Now you're ready to dive into the code!
 Open the project in your favorite code editor.